Jets move Wilson up to No. 2 QB, still expect White to start

 FLORHAM PARK, N.J.
 (AP) — Zach Wilson is moving up on the New York Jets’ quarterback depth chart this week.

-Coach Robert Saleh announced Wednesday the benched former starter is being promoted from No. 3 to the backup behind current starter Mike White, who is dealing with a rib injury but is expected to make his fourth straight start Sunday against the Detroit Lions.
+Coach Robert Saleh announced Wednesday the benched former starter is being promoted from No. 3 to the backup behind Mike White, who is dealing with a rib injury but is expected to make his fourth straight start on Sunday against the Detroit Lions.

 “Zach’s been doing a great job,” Saleh said.
 “He has been deliberate in his approach over the last three weeks.
 He’s been holding himself accountable with regards to how he wants to attack practice, how he’s been performing in practice going against our defense — which I think is a pretty good defense to go against — and working on all the different things we’ve been asking him to accomplish.”

-Saleh said White would be limited at practice Wednesday after twice being forced out of New York’s 20-12 loss at Buffalo last Sunday after taking big hits to his midsection.
+White was limited at practice Wednesday after twice being forced out of New York’s 20-12 loss at Buffalo last Sunday after taking big hits to his midsection.
 He returned both times but was sent to the hospital after the game to be examined further.

 White told The Associated Press at a charity event Tuesday night his “ribs are good” and was waiting to get clearance from doctors.